MihaelaBr/portfolio/b_spotifydata.md

 				<header class="major">
 					<h3>Data and process</h3>
 				</header>
 				<p>Data was provided by Spotify after an official request in April 2024.
 All initial files provided by Spotify came in JSON format, so in order to have a clearer idea of what is inside the data, one main file with my account's music streaming history (StreamingHistory_music_0.json) was converted to XLSX format.
-It was then assessed and prepared for analysis inside Google Sheets, for example a new column named 'Include Song' was added, based on the time a song was played.
-After that the file's data was loaded in a Jupyter Notebook where it went through several steps of processing and data visualisation using pandas, matplotlib, numpy and seaborn Python Libraries. </p>
+It was then assessed and prepared for analysis inside Google Sheets, for example a new column named 'Include Song' was added, based on the duration of time a song was played.
+After that the file's data was loaded in a Jupyter Notebook in VSCode where it went through several steps of processing and data visualisation using pandas, matplotlib, numpy and seaborn Python Libraries. </p>
 			</div>
 		</div>
 	</section>